Creation, Reorganization, Elimination, and Merger of Academic Units and Programs

 Scope

-This policy supersedes all other campus, school, college, program, department, center, institute, and unit policies on any core or regional campuses of Indiana University.
+This policy shall supersede all campus, school, college, program, department, center, institute, and unit policies on any core or regional campuses of Indiana University.

 To the extent any contents of this policy conflict with Indiana law, applicable statutory requirements shall supersede the provisions of this policy.

-Where this policy and/or Indiana law imposes certain obligations on university administration, university administrators will endeavor to honor the collaborative and consultative processes set forth herein.
-However, regulatory deadlines may impair or prevent university administration from adhering strictly to the processes of this policy.
+Where this policy and/or Indiana law imposes certain obligations on university administration, university administrators will make necessary and reasonable efforts to honor the collaborative and consultative processes set forth herein.
+However, regulatory deadlines and/or requirements of applicable state and federal law may impair or prevent university administration from adhering strictly to the processes of this policy, and the university reserves the right to take any steps necessary to comply in a manner that may be inconsistent with the requirements of this policy.

 Policy Statement

-- Consultation.
-Faculty and student governance bodies may be apprised of the need or desirability for reorganizing academic units and programs appropriate in the MRE process of deliberation, so that their input may be sought.
-For the relevant campus, the applicable faculty legislative body may be invited to constitute an ad hoc MRE review committee for each such proposal, comprised of faculty and including representation from other affected units.
+In recognition of the significant impact on faculty and students when academic units are merged or eliminated, faculty and student governance organizations will be informed, where practicable, of the need or desirability for reorganizing academic units and programs appropriate in the CREM process of deliberation, so that their input can be sought.
+Recognizing the advisory role of faculty governance organizations, the relevant campus faculty governance organization will, where practicable, be invited to convene an ad hoc CREM review committee.

-- Faculty Response.
-Faculty and staff from affected units may provide feedback to the ad hoc MRE Committee.
-University administrators may, in their discretion and as applicable, provide any of the following to the ad hoc MRE committee: documentation describing the proposed reorganization; the rationale for it; and/or a financial forecast.
-The MRE committee may prepare a report summarizing concerns expressed to it and offering its own comments on the proposed reorganization.
-The report shall be sent to relevant Deans, Chancellors and/or chief academic officers, and the University President for their review.
-The report shall also be sent to the executive committee of the applicable campus faculty legislative body.
+CREM review committees are expected to solicit and consider feedback from faculty and staff in affected units.
+University administrators will, as applicable and if available, provide any of the following to the ad hoc CREM committee: documentation describing the proposed reorganization; the rationale for it; and/or a financial forecast.
+The CREM committee shall prepare a report summarizing concerns expressed to it and offering its own comments on the proposed reorganization.
+The report shall be sent to relevant Deans, Chancellors, and/or CAOs.
+The report shall also be sent to the executive committee of the applicable campus faculty governance organization.

-- Tenure.
-Except under conditions of financial exigency (cf. AAUP 1940 Statement of Principles on Academic Freedom and Tenure: “Termination of a continuous appointment because of financial exigency should be demonstrably bona fide.”), the appointments of tenured and probationary tenure-track faculty members and librarians shall not be terminated as a consequence of such MRE reorganization.
-Necessary reductions in the number of tenured and probationary tenure-track faculty shall be achieved instead by reassignment, which may involve transfer of tenure home, transfer to a different campus, or attrition.
-Despite these principles and expectations, the university may be required to act in a contrary manner pursuant to Indiana or federal law as well as the mandate of any regulatory entity.
-In the event of financial exigency, the university will proceed under BOT-26, Financial Exigency.
+Except under conditions of financial exigency (cf. AAUP 1940 Statement of Principles on Academic Freedom and Tenure: “Termination of a continuous appointment because of financial exigency should be demonstrably bona fide.”), the appointments of tenured and probationary tenure-track faculty members and librarians shall not be terminated as a consequence of such CREM action.
+Reassignment of tenured or tenure-track faculty shall not be construed as termination and must preserve rank, compensation, and academic freedom to the fullest extent practicable.

-- Expectations for Probationary Tenure-Track Faculty.
-Faculty members and librarians who are affected by a MRE during the tenure probationary period may choose to be reviewed for tenure under the criteria and standards of the original home unit at the time they were first appointed or under those of their new home unit.
+Faculty members and librarians who are reassigned to a new academic home during the tenure probationary period may choose to be reviewed for tenure under the criteria and standards of the original home unit at the time they were first appointed or under those of their new home unit.

-- Principles Governing Reorganization.
-The following principles shall be honored in all MRE activities at Indiana University:
+The following principles shall be honored in all CREM activities at Indiana University:

 - Continuity of Degree Programs.
-Reasonable efforts shall be made to enable students enrolled in degree programs at the time of reorganization to complete the requirements for those degrees unless the university is otherwise directed by Indiana law or state or federal regulatory authorities to discontinue a degree program prior to student completion or teach-out.
+Necessary and reasonable efforts shall be made to enable students enrolled in degree programs at the time of reorganization to complete the requirements for those degrees unless the university is otherwise directed by Indiana law or state or federal regulatory authorities to discontinue a degree program prior to student completion or teach-out.

 Reason for Policy

-From time to time, the university, may determine that a reorganization of campuses, schools and colleges, programs, departments, centers, institutes, and other units on all core and regional campuses is warranted via merger, reorganization, or elimination of academic units.
-Such changes may be a response to: regulatory or legal requirements concerning continuation of campuses, schools and colleges, programs, departments, centers, institutes and other units; new directions in scholarship, science and the arts; new expectations for students entering professional careers or pursuing advanced education; financial constraints; administrative inefficiencies; declining enrollment, performance, or quality, or other unforeseen or unforeseeable circumstances.
-These and other circumstances may make it essential to evaluate and implement the merger, reogranization, or elimination of academic units and programs, necessitating a reallocation of financial resources and the reassignment of faculty members and librarians to new academic homes where practicable.
+The university may determine that a reorganization of campuses, schools and colleges, programs, departments, centers, institutes, and other units on all core and regional campuses is warranted via creation, reorganization, elimination, or merger of academic units.
+Such changes may be a response to: regulatory or legal requirements concerning continuation of campuses, schools and colleges, programs, departments, centers, institutes, and other units; new directions in scholarship, science and the arts; new expectations for students entering professional careers or pursuing advanced education; financial constraints; administrative inefficiencies; declining enrollment, performance, or quality, or other unforeseen or unforeseeable circumstances.
+These and other circumstances may make it essential to evaluate and implement the creation, reorganization, elimination, or merger of academic units and programs, necessitating a reallocation of financial resources and the reassignment of faculty members and librarians to new academic homes where practicable.

 History